 Consider a glass display cabinet to keep your indoor plants safe from your cat

-A glass cabinet such as the one above will be a fabulous decor for any room in the house but also placed on the balcony, patio, or rooftop terrace.
-With this solution, you will be 100% sure that your fury will never reach your plants.
+A glass cabinet such as the one above will be fabulous decor for any room in the house but also be placed on the balcony, patio, or rooftop terrace.
+With this solution, you will be 100% sure that your fury will never reach your plants and everyone can live stress-free knowing that there will be no damage.

 This is quite easy to do.
 Moreover, coffee grounds are also excellent fertilizers for your plants.
 Collect the coffee grounds in a container and place them at the foot of the plants or flowerpots.
 Repeat this regularly, to maintain the effectiveness of the device.